mozilla-releng/balrog/docs/source/database.rst

 --------------
 Change attribution and recording is embedded deeply into Balrog.
-The rules, releases, and permissions tables all have a corresponding history table that records the time a change was made and who made it. his allows us to look back in time when debugging issues, attribute changes to people (aka blame), and quickly roll back bad changes.
+The rules, releases, and permissions tables all have a corresponding history table that records the time a change was made and who made it.
+This allows us to look back in time when debugging issues, attribute changes to people (aka blame), and quickly roll back bad changes.